iluso-6/Director/README.md

 # Director

-# An application solution to mute mobile devices within a given geographical area
+# An application solution ideally suited to film location management, to mute mobile devices within a given geographical area.

 This involves the use of <em>two</em> applications - a master and a client.